MichaelM4/Floppy80-M1/USER-GUIDE.md

 Wait states are used to slow the Z80 CPU, to get it to wait for all floppy disk controller actions to complete before continuing.
-Thypically wait states should not be required.
+Typically, wait states should not be required.

 Wait states are useful for overclocked CPU's where the CPU outperforms the Floppy emulation, which is optimised for normal CPU speed.